Xauric/ResumeGuide/README.md

 Well that's nice, but what if you aren't in IT at all?
 Maybe you work at a restaurant or a call center, or maybe you do blue collar work.
 Well, a lot of the skills I use in infosec I didn't gain from my career in IT, but rather my time working Geek Squad as a help desk jockey.
 Several of those soft skills, such as **escalation and expectation management, solutions research, and service level agreement management** are extremely valuable in infosec, particularly in jobs where you have clients like at an MSSP (Managed Security Services Provider).

 My point is: **There is no such thing as irrelevant experience in infosec.** The way you present that is everything.
 Don't lie about your experience, but be able to speak to how your experience has helped you be prepared for certain aspects of the job.

+### Lots of bites, but still no fish
+So you tune up your resume, but you find you still aren't getting interviews.
+Or maybe you're getting interviews, but no offers.

+Here's the rules I like to abide by for job hunting:
+- If you aren't getting interviews, something is wrong with your resume
+- If you aren't getting final interviews, something is wrong with your knowledge
+- If you aren't getting jobs, something is wrong with your soft skills

+Best of luck!